 What is the current state of vaccine research and how close are we to having a vaccine that will be administered to the population?

 During emergency situations like the current COVID-19 pandemic, the FDA is able approve the use of tests, treatments, and vaccines under an emergency use authorization (EUA).
 The FDA will only issue an EUA if there is evidence of safety and effectiveness of the vaccine and this includes at least 2 months of follow-up data available on 50% of the vaccine recipients.

-Currently there are two vaccines made by the companies, Pfizer and Moderna that have filed for EUA.
+Currently there are three vaccines made by the companies, Pfizer, Moderna and Janssen that have been given an EUA.
 Prior to the EUA being issued, the vaccine efficacy and safety of each of these vaccines must also be reviewed by an advisory committee to the FDA called the Vaccine and Related Biologic Products Advisory Committee.
 (VRBPAC).
 However the ultimate decision on whether to extend an EUA is determined by the FDA The Advisory Committee on Immunization Practices (ACIP) of the Centers for Disease Control and Prevention (CDC) is the committee that makes the ultimate recommendations for use of the vaccine, the recommended schedule and the groups who will be prioritized for SARS-CoV-2 vaccinations.
-They have recently voted to recommend it first to frontline healthcare workers and residents of long-term care facilities.

 What side effects are associated with the SARS-CoV-2 vaccines?